 SSH keys can usually be found in the root directory of your users' devices.
 Check the directory:

-For more information on SSH keys, check out the official GitHub docs.
+For more details on SSH keys, check out the official GitHub docs.

 Generate new SSH keys:

-There are a few different ways to generate SSH keys.
-I recommend following the GitHub docs where you'll find instructions for Windows, Mac and Linux.
+There are several ways to create SSH keys.
+I recommend you to follow the documentation on GitHub Docs - there are instructions for Windows, Mac and Linux.

 Step 3: Add your SSH key to GitHub

-As a prerequisite to pushing your local development on GitHub, you need to add your SSH key to GitHub.
-Follow the official documentation from GitHub.
+As a prerequisite to pushing your local development to GitHub, you need to add your SSH key to GitHub.
+To do so, follow the official GitHub documentation.

 You can test whether you've set up the SSH key correctly by: